 To read about Phase Two of Compost: For Future Use click here

-Compost is supported using public funding by the National Lottery through Arts Council England.
+Compost was supported using public funding by the National Lottery through Arts Council England.

-Compost involves a new partnership with Art360 Foundation, enabling a process of live archiving and an online event.
+Compost involved a new partnership with Art360 Foundation, enabling a process of live archiving and an online event.

-The subtitle Kathrin Böhm: Turning the Heap has been donated by artist Rosalie Schweiker.
+The subtitle Kathrin Böhm: Turning the Heap was donated by artist Rosalie Schweiker.

 Compost opened with a live online event on Tuesday 15 June, 4.30-6pm, in partnership with PARSE Journal, Gothenburg for the interconnected launch of issue 13: On the Question of Exhibition.
 Click here for more information and to watch a recording.